-Once results are obtained, they must be presented appropriately so that accurate conclusions may be derived from them.
-Aside from the data that is presented, the benchmark configurations and environment should be accurately described.
+Once results are obtained, they should be presented appropriately so that accurate conclusions may be derived.
+Aside from the presented data, the benchmark the configurations and environment should be accurately described.
 Proper graphs should be displayed, with error bars, where applicable.

-We recommend using confidence intervals, rather than standard deviation, to present results.
-The standard deviation is a measure of how much variation there is between the runs.
+We recommend using confidence intervals rather than standard deviation to present results.
+The standard deviation is a measure of the amount of variation between runs.
 The half-width of the confidence interval describes how far the true value may be from the captured mean with a given degree of confidence (e.g., 95%).
 This provides a better sense of the true mean.
-In addition, as more benchmark runs are performed, the standard deviation may not decrease, but the width of the confidence interval will.
+In addition, as more benchmark runs are performed, the standard deviation may not decrease, but the width of confidence intervals generally will.

-For experiments with less than 30 runs, one should be careful not to use the normal distribution for calculating confidence intervals.
-This is because the central limit theorem no longer holds with a small sample size.
-Instead, one must use the Student's t-distribution.
+For experiments with fewer than 30 runs, one should be careful not to use the normal distribution for calculating confidence intervals.
+This is because the central-limit theorem no longer holds with a small sample size.
+Instead, one should use the student's t-distribution.
 This distribution may also be used for experiments with at least 30 runs, since in this case it is similar to the normal distribution.

-Large confidence interval widths or non-normal distributions may indicate a software bug or benchmarking error.
-For example, the half-widths of the confidence intervals should be less than 5% of the mean.
-If the results are not stable, then either there is a bug in the code, or the instability should be explained.
+Large confidence-interval widths or nonnormal distributions may indicate a software bug or benchmarking error.
+For example, the half-widths of confidence intervals are recommended to be less than 5% of the mean.
+If the results are not stable, then either there is a bug in the code or the instability should be explained.
 Anomalous results (e.g., outliers) should never be discarded.
 If they are due to programming or benchmarking errors, the problem should be fixed and the benchmarks rerun to gather new and more stable results.